 This point should equally be borne in mind in the relation of the shop-union council as depicted on the chart to those natural forces which exist in society at large in a more or less unorganized state; namely, consumers' control, whether private or public, the national and international labor unions and manufacturers' associations.
 These present day forces of social and industrial organization are in their turn more or less crude expressions of three underlying forces shown to us by social psychology, which will in all probability work out between them the society of the future.
-These three basic drifts appear to be:
+These three and by the method of scientific experiment. basic drifts appear to be: